anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 ## Iterability.
-Javascript introduced the Iterable interface ( Given that JS doesn't have actual interfaces, this is more of a convention, validated by [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing).
+Javascript introduced the Iterable interface ( Given that JS doesn't have actual interfaces, this is more of a convention, validated by [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing)).

-Some JS language constructs (Data consumers) that make use of  the Iteration protocol include:
+The Iterability concept consists of two core concepts:

+### **Data Sources**
+These are objects that implement the iterable interface. these objects could be from built-in types (e.g Array, Set, Map) or user-defined.

+### **Data Consumers**
+JavaScript constructs that comsume data using the Iteration Protocol (e.g for..loop iterating over Array elements). are described as data consumers.
+Other data consumers include
 - Destructuring via Array Constructors.
 - Promise.all and Promise.race.
 - for...of